-Fresh peas and asparagus pasta salad with a nutty and aromatic pecan pesto is a fantastic combination to whip up for a quick, tasty vegetarian side dish.
+Fresh peas and asparagus pasta salad with a nutty and aromatic pecan pesto is a fantastic combination to whip up for a quick, tasty side dish.

 Why I Love Asparagus Pasta Salad with Pecan Pesto

 The combination of fresh asparagus and peas with the buttery and aromatic pecan pesto made a delicious and easy asparagus pasta salad.

 A great side dish but also delicious as workday lunch.
 You can prepare in advance and enjoy the next day.

 I used pecans as a substitute for pine nuts in this pesto recipe.
 When eating raw pecans fresh from its shell, I felt there was an underlying umami flavour.

 I thought it would be delicious in a pesto as it would add depth and warmth.